LuisPalacios/airlink/docs/user-guide.md

 2. Place it anywhere you like (e.g., `C:\bin\AirLink.exe`).
 3. Double-click to run.

 That's it.
-AirLink will appear in your system tray (the small icon area near the clock).
+AirLink will appear in your system tray.

 ## How to Use

 ### Connecting Your Device

 **Left-click** the AirLink tray icon.
-On the first click, a device picker dialog will show all your paired Bluetooth devices — select yours and click OK.
+On the first click, a device picker dialog will show all your paired *audio Bluetooth devices* — select yours and click OK.
 AirLink will remember your choice and connect automatically on subsequent clicks.

 To switch to a different device later, right-click and select **Select Device**.